PlagueHO/Workshop-ARM-Templates/README.md

 ### Part 2.3 - Edit an Exported ARM Template

-> Estimated Completion Time: 10 min
+> Estimated Completion Time: 15 min

-Once we've exported a template we typically need to do two things:
+Once we've exported a template we should do a few things to make the template easier to use and read:

-- Clean up the template by removing any uneccessary properties.
-- Add parameters for any properties we want to set when deploying the template.
+- Add _parameters_ for any properties we want to set when deploying the template.
+- Add _variables_ for resource names that are generated from the parameters.
+- Change the resources to use the _variables_.
+- Removing any resources that are all defaults.
+- Removing any properties that are set to defaults.

 We will do this by editing the `template.json` file in _Visual Studio Code_.

+> You might choose to omit some of the clean up of an exported ARM template.
+> However, tidy ARM templates are much easier to debug, modify and manage.
+> It might take a little bit more time to tidy up with variables and removing
+> default properties and resources, but it will be worth it in the long run.
+> This is just an example of how we might want to customize the ARM template.
+> There are many different approaches depdending on what our needs are.

 1. Open _Visual Studio Code_.
 1. Select `Open Folder` from the `File` menu.